DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-23-notifications-mvp.md

 View the course at ((course_url)).

-If you’re unhappy about this, please notify your contact at ((provider_name)).
+If you have any questions about this, please notify your contact at ((provider_name)).

-To stop receiving these notifications, or to update your settings, contact becomingateacher@digital.education.gov.uk, or reply to this email.
+To stop receiving these notifications, or to update your settings, go to https://www.publish-teacher-training-courses.service.gov.uk/notifications.

 Regards,
 The Becoming a Teacher team